-- Raymond L. Carpenter, Jr. becomes acting dean of the school (July).
+- Raymond L. Carpenter, Jr. becomes acting dean in on July 1.

-- School moves into Manning Hall one day before fall registration (Sept.).
+- School moves into Manning Hall one day before fall registration in September.

-- First issue of “News from Chapel Hill” alumni newsletter published (Nov.).
+- First issue of “News from Chapel Hill” alumni newsletter published in November.

-- School begins providing library services for EPA Library in RTP (May 6).
+- School begins providing library services for EPA Library in Research Triangle Park on May 6.

-- Holley inaugurated as 91st president of the American Library Association in New York City (July 12).
+- Holley inaugurated as 91st president of the American Library Association in New York City on July 12.